kubernetes-sigs/kubespray/docs/nodes.md

 With the old node still in the inventory, run `remove-node.yml`.
 You need to pass `-e node=NODE_NAME` to the playbook to limit the execution to the node being removed.

 If the node you want to remove is not online, you should add `reset_nodes=false` to your extra-vars: `-e node=NODE_NAME -e reset_nodes=false`.
-Use this flag even when you remove other types of nodes like a master or etcd nodes.
+Use this flag even when you remove other types of nodes like a control plane or etcd nodes.

 ### 4) Remove the node from the inventory

 That's it.

-## Adding/replacing a master node
+## Adding/replacing a control plane node

 ### 1) Run `cluster.yml`